 Where Do I Begin?

 Are you now responsible for editing a Drupal website?
 Not sure where to start?
 Be sure to take a look at the About section and the On-boarding process to familiarize yourself with the Drupal CMS offering on campus.
 The ITS Web Solutions Group and your Site Factory Manager will assist starting with the initial request and we'll be here to support you with documented tutorials, online/in-person training and service requests via Service Link.
 Please see our Sample Site for a look at our custom blocks and content types in action.
-Want to see what others have done?
-View a list of launched Drupal sites.
 Once you are ready to dive into editing, come back here!

 What does it takes to create my site?